Are you thinking of renting a car in Olbia? Great idea! This post will explain everything you need to know to rent a car in Olbia.

 Which car should you rent?

-Which car you rent for your Olbia trip greatly depends on your needs.
+When looking to rent a car in Olbia, consider your travel needs.
 A smaller car would do if you are traveling solo or with your partner, but it surely won’t be enough if you are bringing family or friends with you.
 If you are planning to stay inside the city, again, a small car is better, easier to drive (especially in the historical center where the streets are narrow) and park.
 You might even consider an electric car.
 There often are reserved spaces for those, and almost every parking lot has some recharging stations.

 If you think you’ll be driving outside Olbia, beach hopping or having some day trips, a bigger car is more comfortable.
 It will fit all your luggage and it’s best suited for out-of-city activities.

-Pick the best car for your trip to Olbia and Costa Smeralda here.
+Pick the best car rental in Olbia and Costa Smeralda here.

 Make sure to read my post A Short Guide To Olbia.